More Women Come Forward To Accuse Brett Ratner, Russell Simmons & James Toback Of Sexual Misconduct

 Update: Russell Simmons has written a response to his accusers in The Hollywood Reporter.
 In it, Simmons writes, "I also know from recent painful personal experience that some recollections can be cast in a light away from the actual facts."
 He goes on to say the claims made by model Keri Claussen Khalighi that their interaction was not consensual is contradicted by signed statements from three witnesses and that he is sorry for her "embarrassment."

 Simmons writes that, "I never committed any acts of aggression or violence in my life."
-In the same paragraph, he apologises to the women in his life to whom he has made unenlightened comments and for his "playboy" behaviour.
+In the same paragraph, he apologizes to the women in his life to whom he has made unenlightened comments and for his "playboy" behavior.

 Advertisement